My story? Here’s a snippet…

 boyfriend fiancé whom I love very much, and a very supportive family.
 I take everyday as a new adventure, and I learn something from it as well.
 I can’t wait to meet more people.
 To see more.
 To feel more.
 To taste more.
 And to love more.

-This is a lifestyle blog about my life in New York City, travels, random thoughts, and some memories from the past.
+This is a lifestyle blog about my life in New York City, personal style, travels, random thoughts, and some memories from the past.

 Like me on facebook!